goneri/goneri.lebouder.net/content/posts/2021/06/performance-expanduser-with-pathlib-or-os-path.md

 +++
-title = "performance: expanduser with pathlib or os.path" date = 2021-06-23T18:28:19+00:00
+title = "Performance: expanduser with pathlib or os.path" date = 2021-06-23T18:28:19+00:00
 +++
-Python3 provides a new fancy library to manage pretty much all the Path related operations This is a really welcome improvement since the before that we had to use a long list of unrelated modules.
+Python 3 provides a new fancy library to manage pretty much all the path-related operations.
+This is a really welcome improvement since before that we had to use a long list of unrelated modules.

-I recently had to chose between Pathlib and os.path to expand a string in the \~/path format to the absolute path.
-Since the performance was important I took the time to benchmark the two options:
+I recently had to choose between Pathlib and os.path to expand a string in the ~/path format to the absolute path.
+Since performance was important, I took the time to benchmark the two options:

 ```
 #!/usr/bin/env python3